Vaught-Hemingway Stadium/Hollingsworth Field

-The stadium and gameday experience have undergone a number of upgrades leading up to the 2013 season, including removing of sideline platform and bricking the east and west side facade, a team halftime locker room and the addition of two on-field suites.
-Plans for a north endzone expansion are underway as part of Ole Miss Athletics’ Foward Together capital campaign.
+Upgrades leading up to the 2013 season included removing of sideline platform and bricking the east and west side facade, a team halftime locker room and the addition of two on-field suites.

 A major enhancement to Vaught-Hemingway Stadium was a $6 million integrated system featuring a large high definition video display that was installed at the open of the 2008 season.
 The Daktronics video display is one of the largest true high definition displays in the Southeastern Conference.
 A new sound system rounded out the upgrades.

 In 2009, FieldTurf synthetic grass was installed on the stadium’s playing surface (it was natural grass from its beginning until 1970; Astroturf from 1970-84; natural grass again from 1985-2002; and AstroPlay synthetic from 2003-08).
 Although Ole Miss was the first SEC school to install FieldTurf in its stadium, more than 100 top NCAA programs play or practice on the top-of-the-line surface, as well as 21 NFL and several MLB teams.

-The stadium increased its capacity to 60,580 in 2002 with the bowling in of the south end zone, making it the largest facility in the state.
+The stadium increased its capacity to 60,580 in 2002 with the bowling in of the south end zone, making it the largest facility in the state at the time.

 With the additional seating, the Rebels have set record-breaking attendance figures over the last nine years, drawing all 10 of the largest crowds in school history.
 The momentous Ole Miss-Alabama encounter in 2009 attracted a crowd of 62,657, the largest ever to watch a football game on campus in Mississippi.
 The Rebels’ matchup with LSU in 2003 gathered 62,552 fans, and the 2004 Tennessee game drew 62,028.